History of SJEDS

 After the collapse of the San Jose Development Company the land and buildings were purchased by Alfred I. duPont.
 For a brief time the property housed a Roaring Twenties casino and even a gas station.
 In the late 1930′s, Alfred I. duPont’s widow, Mrs. Jessie Ball duPont, allowed some neighborhood Episcopalians to use the administration building for worship services and later as a chapel for students and it was known as Grace Chapel.
 Mrs. duPont donated the property to the Episcopal Diocese of Florida in 1941 and Grace Chapel became a parish.
 It 1971 the name was changed to San Jose Episcopal Church, giving the initials S.J.E. in the crest new meaning.

-The Day School began as a mission of the church with a Kindergarten program and was established to provide excellent academics in a Christian environment.
+In 1950 the Day School began as a mission of the church with a Kindergarten program and was established to provide excellent academics in a Christian environment.
 This tradition continues today and the school has expanded and grown to now serve students in grades Pre-K 3 through sixth grade.

 In 1985, San Jose Episcopal Day School and San Jose Episcopal Church were honored and listed on the National Register of Historic Places.
 The original building now forms the centerpiece of San Jose Episcopal Day School.